OvalRaptor/VSCodeOnAndroid/README.md

 # Extensions

-Some extensions may not be avaliable to install through code server such as live server.
-To get around this use open vsx to download the .vsix extensions.
+Some extensions may not be compatible with android, even though they are installable, and will not work.
+To get around this try to find your extension on open vsx and download the .vsix.

 https://open-vsx.org/